AnyFetch/deduplicator-hydrater.anyfetch.com/README.md

 # Deduplicator Hydrater
 > Visit http://anyfetch.com for details about AnyFetch.

-Remove duplicate document thanks to a hash of metadata
+Remove duplicated documents on your AnyFetch account by generating and comparing hash on metadata.

 # How to install?
 ```